 To initiate a breeding process, make sure the environment is conducive and large leaves and surfaces for spawning.
 Also, check that the water temperature and flow are perfect before introducing the angelfish into the breeding tank.
 Put about 4-6 individual male and female angelfish and allow them to choose their mates.

 2. Before Breeding

 Once they pair up, feed mature breed with flakes rich in protein and live worms as often as four times daily.
-Put flat vertical surfaces in the tank such as tiles because they are great spawning grounds.
+Put flat vertical surfaces in the tank, such as tiles, because they are great spawning grounds.
 When the female is ready, she will move closer to the surface she has chosen and stay there for a while to prepare.

 Breeding is easy with the angelfish but what is confusing is identifying the male and female.
 The female develops a protruding abdomen when she is ready to spawn.
 Furthermore, the male and female develop the ovipositor; it’s a nipple-looking growth on the genital papillae of the two mature angelfish.
 However, the female’s own is more prominent and looks blunt while it is pointy and slim in the male.

 During breeding, the angelfish can produce 200-400 eggs before the male fertilizes them.
 The couple would watch after the fry for about 30 days before you can transfer them out.
 A female angelfish lay her eggs in rows on a pre-cleaned surface.
-Then male or female select out the rotten eggs to prevent infections of other fertilized eggs.
+Then the male or female selects out the rotten eggs to prevent infections of other fertilized eggs.

 The eggs are incubated for two days, then they hatch, but the fry cannot immediately detach from the spawning surface.

 4. After Breeding